somework/p2p-path-finder/README.md

     ->withToleranceBounds('0.02', '0.10')
     ->withHopLimits(1, 4)
     ->withSearchGuards(10000, 25000)
+    ->withSearchTimeBudget(50)
     ->withGuardLimitException()
     ->build();

-// GuardLimitExceeded is thrown when either guard threshold is hit.
+// GuardLimitExceeded is thrown when any guard threshold is hit.
 ```

 See [docs/guarded-search-example.md](docs/guarded-search-example.md) for a complete,